MaximilianHauser/Space_Control/README.md

 * [ ] figure out where to get all the sprites needed for actually animating that stuff
 * [ ] animated backgrounds? either like "life in adventure loading screen" or full small movie (file size? time to make?)
 * [ ] implement a "tidy" folder structure
+* [ ] refactor drop down menu to a "generalized design"

 ## Done: